yellobyte/LED-Strip-Light-Organ/README.md

 Shunt resistors (R6/R12/R18) are used between the MOSFETs and the LED strips in order to measure the output current and allow to utilize the current sense input of the MOSFET drivers IR2125.
 When the IR2125 detects over current it shuts down immediately until the next PWM impuls.
 The software in the Arduino Nano detects this condition and shuts down the affected channel for a few seconds before releasing it again.
 No harm is done at all in case you have a permanent shortage on the output lines!

-The power stages by design could deliver a few amperes per channel, but in my case the external 12V power supply at hand (Mean Well GS90A12) can only deliver 6.7A DC, so I calibrated the limit to about 2.2A per channel using trimpots (trimmer potentiometer R7/R13/R19).
+The power stages by design could deliver a few amperes per channel, but in my case the external 12V power supply at hand (Mean Well GS90A12) can only deliver 6.7A DC, so I calibrated the current limit to about 2.2A per channel using trimpots (trimmer potentiometer R7/R13/R19).
 The driver MOSFETs IRF540N operate way from their absolute maximum ratings and only get handwarm in the enclosure (Model EXN-23361-SV from Bud Industries).

 A temperature sensor LM35DZ is used to measure the temperature inside the enclosure.
 Temperatures over 50° celsius will shut down all channels and temperatures below 40° celsius will release it again.
 During my hour long tests the temperature overload never got triggered.